Sabrina (1954 film): Remakes

-There have been Indian adaptations of the film.
+There have been several Indian adaptations of the film.
 Manapanthal (1961) was a Tamil version, followed in the same year by a Telugu version, Intiki Deepam Illale.
 In addition Sabrina was the inspiration for the successful Hindi film Yeh Dillagi (1994), although with some changes to the plot.
 Sabrina was remade in Turkish as Şoförün Kızı in 1965.
 In 1995, there was a Hollywood remake from Paramount Pictures.